Support from FASE's Education Technology Office

 Yes;

-Compatible platforms Windows, MacOS Windows, MacOS Windows, MacOS Windows, MacOS (Desktop app available only for Windows; Mobile app is available for iOS devices)
+Compatible platforms Windows, MacOS Windows, MacOS Windows, MacOS (Desktop app available only for Windows; Mobile app is available for iOS devices)

-The tools in the above table are what we are describing as "light" editing options - if you're looking for more robust options, or have a particularly complex project (or are just really into video editing), you may want to consider Adobe Premiere Pro or Da Vinci Resolve.
-You might also consider a software tool that is intended for live streaming, but can also work as a recording option, Open Broadcaster Studio, OBS.
+The tools in the above table are what we are describing as "light" editing options - if you're looking for more robust options, or have a particularly complex project (or are just really into video editing), see our guide to additional recording and editing tools.

 Previous Article 3.2 Select your screen recording and video editing software